-Easy homemade beef empanadas are perfect when you want a warm, handheld meal that feels both simple and satisfying.
-The filling cooks slowly with spices until rich and savory, while the dough stays tender and light.
-Once baked, the golden crust and flavorful beef inside make them hard to resist.
+These homemade beef empanadas are perfect when you want something warm, simple, and really satisfying.
+The filling cooks down with spices until it’s rich and full of flavor, while the dough stays soft and light.
+Once they’re baked and golden, with that savory beef inside, they’re honestly hard to stop eating.

 Difficulty: Medium